AnthonyGress/lab-dash/README.md

 # Features
 Lab Dash features a customizable grid layout where you can add various widgets:
-- Links to your tools/services
+- Shortcuts to your tools/services
 - System information
 - Service health checks
 - Custom widgets and more

 ### Customization
 You can easily customize your dashboard by:
-- Dragging and reordering widgets
+- Dragging and reordering
 - Changing the background image
 - Adding custom search providers
-- Importing/exporting configurations
+- Custom title and tab name

 ### Privacy & Data Control
 You have complete control over your data and dashboard configuration.
-- All data is stored locally on your own server
+- All data is stored & used on your own device
+- Sensitive data is encrypted locally using [AES-256-CBC](https://docs.anchormydata.com/docs/what-is-aes-256-cbc)
 - Only administrator accounts can make changes
 - Configurations can be easily backed up and restored